elugens/hello-javascript/docs/general-javascript-questions/data-types/map-and-set.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Technically, yes, but it is not recommended because it uses the feature of a generic object.
 There is a significant loss of built-in Map methods like set and delete when we transform it into a generic object.
-It is better to use the set() method to add new key-value pairs to a Map.<br /><br />
+It is better to use the set() method to add new key-value pairs to a Map.
   </div>
   </div>
 </details>